lemrabetAnass/angular-cv/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Static version of the cv with scully

+to generate the static version, here are the steps.

+run `ng build` to build the project.

+run `npx scully` to generate static version, files are generated in dist/static.

+run `npx scully serve` to serve the static version.